Ada-Developers-Academy/core-unit-1/approaching-a-problem/breaking-down-a-problem.md

 2. Clarify the problem
 3. Create sub-problems
 4. Hypothesize ideas for the solution
-5. Solve a sub-problem in Python code
+5. Solve a sub-problem.
+When programming, this is where we write code!
 6. Repeat steps necessary

 ## Working First, Improve Second

 Sometimes we're working on a solution.
 Then, suddenly, half-way through this solution, we think of a second solution!
 This second solution is so much better, cleaner, and more perfect!
 Do we begin to work on that solution now?

-Instead of abandoning your first solution, programmers should try to finish an initial working solution first.
+Instead of just abandoning our initial solution, we should try to get it working first.

-Programmers should get their code working first, and then improve their code afterwards.
-When programmers focus on solving the problem first, and making their code elegant later, programmers can focus more and accomplish more!
+When we fully work through finding a solution to a problem, it can help us think things through in more detail and with greater clarity.
+If we stop halfway through, we might miss important insights that could have helped us even more!
+It's easy to get lost in the details of writing elegant code and then lose sight of our true objective: solving a problem.

+So let's write working code first, and then improve it afterwards!

 ## Timeboxing